Kotlin/KEEP/proposals/jsr-305-custom-nullability-qualifiers.md

 custom nullability qualifiers) without `jsr305.jar` as a dependency.

 # Open questions/issues
-- Should nullability default qualifiers with `TYPE_USE` applicability enhance type arguments in the annotated scope? (see the [KT-19592](https://youtrack.jetbrains.com/issue/KT-19592)) Actually, there are no obvious reasons for them not to work and it seems that JSR-305 doesn't specify behavior in the case
 - Should module-level default nullability qualifiers (in `module-info.java`) be supported in the same way as package-level?
-- Because `Migration` annotation becomes a part of a public API of kotlin runtime, it's necessary to discuss related naming thoroughly

 # Conflicts between default qualifiers and overridden